Biden to extend transportation mask mandate through March - KTVZ

 The Biden administration will extend existing requirements for travelers to wear masks on airplanes, buses, trains and boats, as well as in airports and other transportation hubs, through March to address concerns over the Omicron coronavirus variant.

-In August, the Transportation Security Administration extended its US federal transportation mask mandate through January 18 due to concerns at that time over the Delta variant.
+In August, the Transportation Security Administration extended its US federal transportation mask mandate through January 18 “to minimize the spread of Covid-19 on public transportation” due to concerns at that time over the Delta variant.

+The latest extension, first reported by Reuters, comes after the United States’ first confirmed case of the Omicron variant was identified in California.
+In a White House news briefing, Dr. Anthony Fauci, President Joe Biden’s chief medical adviser and the director of the National Institute of Allergy and Infectious Diseases, said the case was in an individual who had traveled from South Africa on November 22 — before travel restrictions were in place — and tested positive for Covid-19 on Monday.

+Scientists are working to determine how transmissible the Omicron variant is, how sick it makes people and how well the current vaccines work against it.
+Until more information is available, the United States has restricted travel from South Africa and seven other countries.

 The-CNN-Wire